felipe-q-p/myarchscript/README.md

 3. When you boot for the first time is important to check your connection using the ping command (ex:'ping archlinux.org') and, if you are using wifi, connect using 'nmtui' command.
 4. Now you have to upgrade your system (pacman -Syu) and install git (pacman -S git).
 5. With git installed, you can now clone this repository, with 'git clone https://github.com/felipe-q-p/myarchscript/' and a new directory called myarchscript will be created.
 Go to this directory and source the first part ('source pt1.sh').
 The installation will start.
+## Instructions (pt 1):
+1. Now you have to create a DOS partition on your disk
+2. You do not need to create a /boot or a /home partition
+3. In this script the swap partition is not created. (you can do this latter, if you prefer)
+4. Ok.
+Now your partitions are mounted and you are on your /mnt partition (where the programs is going to be installed)
+## Instructions (pt 2):
+1. Now, because you are in another directory, you have to clone again this repository and source /myarchscript/pt2.sh